anira-project/anira/docs/sphinx/web-api/basic_usage.rst

 Basic Usage
 ===========

-This guide walks through the smallest end-to-end ``anira-web`` setup: loading an ONNX model, configuring inference, and wiring it into a Web Audio graph.
+This guide walks through the smallest end-to-end ``Anira Web`` setup: loading an ONNX model, configuring inference, and wiring it into a Web Audio graph.
 The example mirrors ``anira-web-demo/src/simple-gain-stereo`` — a stereo gain plugin with one streamable audio tensor and one non-streamable scalar